 Kind words are worth much and cost little.
 This creates opportunity: when you can’t out-spend the competition, the solution is to out-support them.

-When customer support is given the credence it deserves, only then do companies get to see what “word of mouth” is all about.
+When customer service is given the credence it deserves, only then do companies get to see what “word of mouth” is all about.

 After years of working at Help Scout and talking to industry-leading support managers, I’ve noticed 15 recurring traits that all of the best support departments have in common.

 There is just no substitute for knowing your customers.
 The right support tools make it easy.
 You’d be surprised at the number of meaningful conversations you can have when you no longer have to stumble around in the dark.